-Below are some articles that address the Great Pyrenees as a Livestock Guardian Dog.
+Below are some articles and links to articles that address the Great Pyrenees as a Livestock Guardian Dog.
 We hope that you find these articles informative as well as interesting.

 The perfect livestock guardian home.
 They love them because they can keep an eye on the field and nap.

 Rescue and the Working Pyrenees

 by Catherine de la Cruz First printed in Rocky Mtn Livestock Journal, all rights reserved

 RESCUE: As used by pure-breed clubs, this term applies to the placement of a dog by a third party in a new home.
 A “Rescued” dog is generally unwanted by its original owner, who is unable to sell it, and either gives it to a Rescue organization or sends it to a pound or shelter where – if it is lucky – it is accepted for foster care by a Rescue organization.
 Rescued dogs range in age from puppies to seniors.
 The process of placing a “rescued” dog is also called “re-homing”.